msgphp/symfony-demo-app/README.md

 make setup
 ```

-By default the `base` environment builds all infrastructural services from `devops/docker/` during setup.
-The artifact
-images can then be leveraged by the application build (i.e. building from `docker-compose.yaml`).

-ℹ️ This creates a two-way process and allows to scale infrastructure as needed (e.g. use prepared external images instead)
+ℹ️ This creates a two-way process and allows to scale infrastructure as needed (e.g. use pre-built images from your
+organization's [Docker Hub] instead)

 ## Source Archives